17

 Gus Stieffenhofer-Brandson

 Canadian connections: Chef Gus Stieffenhofer-Brandson brings together his Manitoba roots and a modern Vancouver sensibility to Published on Main, a bright star of the city's contemporary Canadian dining scene.
-Foraged ingredients are pivotal to the menu; nettles, spruce tips, and chanterelles – all cherished in Western Canada – are part of the experience, depending on the season.
+Foraged ingredients are pivotal to the menu; nettles, spruce tips and chanterelles – all cherished in Western Canada – are part of the experience, depending on the season.
 The restaurant's symbol is the elderflower, a nod to Stieffenhofer-Brandson's European heritage and his appreciation for Canadian ingredients.

 Tiny treats: The tasting menu offering includes an exclusive snack experience that has garnered fans far and wide.
-The tiny tidbits are inventive and playful – think foie gras on a bed of cashews and topped with a glistening frozen strawberry gel.
+The tiny titbits are inventive and playful – foie gras on a bed of cashews and topped with a glistening frozen strawberry gel.
 The most whimsical plate, the Boozy Freezie, resembles icy treats from childhood summer beach days; Published on Main's version is frozen gin and juice delivered in a plastic wrapper that a team member snips open for guests to enjoy and reminisce.

 Contact